Controlling Product Quality is the Name of the Game for Continuous Bioprocessing

 The extended characterization of this continuous bioreactor process revealed other process parameters that had the potential to increase productivity while maintaining product quality.
 “This was a very exciting result,” he said.

-“Continuous processing is an enabler of improved process control, leading to higher product quality, which in turn should enhance patient safety,” says Peter Levison, executive director, business development, Pall Biotech.
+“Continuous bioprocessing is an enabler of improved process control, leading to higher product quality, which in turn should enhance patient safety,” says Peter Levison, executive director, business development, Pall Corporation.

-Learn more about Continuous Manufacturing of Viral Vaccines in the blog post by John Sterling, GEN, guest author for Pall Biotech.
+Learn more about Continuous Manufacturing of Viral Vaccines in the blog post by John Sterling, GEN, guest author.

 Originally published by Genetic Engineering & Biotechnology News.